A topic from the subject of Environmental Chemistry in Chemistry.

 2. Pour the sodium hydroxide solution into the beaker.

-3. Slowly add the copper sulfate solution to the sodium hydroxide solution, while stirring constantly.
+3. Slowly add the copper sulfate solution to the sodium hydroxide solution, while stirring constantly with the stirring rod.

 Observations: